 UCLA has won 11, and Kentucky has won eight.

-North Carolina has appeared in 20 Final Fours, and Kentucky and UCLA both have made 17.
+North Carolina has appeared in 20 Final Fours, UCLA has made 19, and Kentucky has made 17

 It’s difficult to put an exact number on this up to this year, as states are still in the process of opening up college basketball betting lines.
 If you look at overall statistics for just office/bracket pools for March Madness alone, according to an article on ESPN it is estimated over $10 billion is bet with just 3% of that done through legal sportsbooks.